speedment/speedment-doc/pages/join.md

 ### Stream Joins {% include star.html %}

-Speedment Stream and HyperStream come with general joining of Streams whereby any type of stream can be joined (using left or inner joins) to an initial stream.
-Any Stream source can be used including Speedment streams and vanilla custom Streams.
+Speedment Stream and HyperStream come with general joining of Streams whereby any type of `Stream` can be joined (using left or inner joins) to an initial stream.
+Any `Stream` source can be used including Speedment Streams and vanilla custom Streams.

 The stream join features are available via the `StreamJoinUtil` class.
 Here is an example of how to use stream joins: